OpenSlides/openslides-backend/docs/actions/participant.json_upload.md

   fields.
 - `vote_weight` doesn't allow 0 values
 - `structure_level` will return `new` if it is not found, in such cases the structure level will be created in the import
+- `email` must be a valid email
+- `member_number`: object with info "done", depending on whether the username was generated or not.
+The member_number may be overwritten when it is not yet set on a referenced user, then the info will be "new". "error" will be used if the member_number is not unique, already set on the matched user or the member_number matches a different user than the other matching criteria

 ## Action